tunixxx78/robot_framework_trraining/README.md

 # running tests

-to make sure that your virtual environment is activated -> then run -> "robot -d logs tests/"
+to make sure that your virtual environment is activated -> then run -> "robot -d [target destination] [test/tests under run]"